npickens/darkroom/README.md

   # ...

   # The block is passed two keyword arguments:
+  #
-  #   parse_data: - Hash for storing data across calls to this and other parse handlers.
+  # parse_data: - Hash for storing arbitrary data across calls to this and other handlers.
-  #   match:      - MatchData object from the match against the provided regex.
+  # match:      - MatchData object from the match against the regex.
   parse(:exports, /export (?<name>.+)/) do |parse_data:, match:|
     parse_data[:exports] ||= []          # Accumulate and use arbitrary parse data.
     parse_data[:exports] << match[:name] # Use the MatchData object of the regex match.